Solo ramen perfection w/ customizable bowls. Unique private booths for focused slurping.

-"The customizable Tonkotsu Ramen is the primary focus, with options to adjust spice level and richness.
-The vegetarian ramen option is also mentioned positively."
+"The Tonkotsu Ramen is a popular choice, with options to customize spice level and broth richness.
+The vegetarian ramen is also mentioned positively."

 Important Note